solana-mobile/solana-mobile-doc-site/docs/dapp-publishing/listing-page-guidelines.md

 title="Description"
 imageSrc="/listing_page_imgs/subtitle.png">

-Provide an engaging description that highlights the features and functionality of your app.
-The ideal description is a concise, informative paragraph followed by a short list of main features.
-Let potential users know what makes your app unique and why they'll love it.
-Communicate in the tone of your brand, and use terminology your target audience will appreciate and understand.
-The first sentence of your description is the most important — this is what users can read without having to tap to read more.
-Every word counts, so focus on your app's unique features.
+**Short Description**

+Your app’s subtitle, or short description, should concisely communicate the purpose of your app.
+Use this space to showcase your app's "elevator pitch" and capture a user's attention.

+##### **Requirements**

+- Short description cannot exceed 30 characters.

+**Long Description**

+Your app's long description should be a well-written, concise overview of your app' features and functionality.
+Use this space to give more context to users about what your app is and how they will use it.
+Users should be able to read it and quickly understand your app's core purpose.

 </ListingPageSection>